Unique equilibrium states for flows and homeomorphisms with non-uniform structure: Weak expansivity and generating for adapted partitions

 \begin{theorem} Let $X$ be a compact metric space and $f\colon X\to X$ a homeomorphism.
 Let $\mu$ be an ergodic $f$-invariant Borel probability measure.
 If $\AAA$ is any partition with $\diam \AAA \leq \eps$ in the metric $d$, then

 In particular, if $\mu$ is almost entropy expansive at scale $\eps$, then every partition with diameter smaller than $\eps$ has $h_\mu(f) = h_\mu(f,\AAA)$. \end{theorem}

-The following proposition applies Theorem \ref{thm:aee} by relating almost expansivity for the flow with almost entropy expansivity for the time-$t$ map of the flow.
-This result is the analogue for flows of \cite[Proposition 2.6]{CT3}.
+To apply Theorem \ref{thm:aee} in the setting of our main results, we first relate almost expansivity for the flow with almost entropy expansivity for the time-$t$ map of the flow. \begin{proposition} If $\mu\in \MMM_F(X)$ is almost expansive at scale $\eps$, then $\mu$ is almost entropy expansive (at scale $\eps$ in the metric $d_t$) with respect to the time-$t$ map $f_t$. \end{proposition} \begin{proof}